Semiparametric transformation model for competing risks data with cure fraction: Model and methods

-From the representation (\ref{ovsurv}) it is clear that we can find the overall survival function of $T$ without estimating the cure fraction.
-The estimations procedures of $\beta_k$ and $h_k$ are discussed in the next section.
+In view of (\ref{cureprob}) given in Section 3, we can easily see that as $t\rightarrow\infty$, $S(t|Z)$ become $\pi_0(Z)$, the cure fraction.
+From the representation (\ref{ovsurv}), it is obvious that we can find the overall survival function of $T$ without estimating the cure fraction.
+For finding overall survival function $S(t|Z)$, we need to estimate $h_k(.)$ and $\beta_k$ in (\ref{ovsurv}).
+The estimation of $h_k(t)$ and $\beta_k$ are discussed in the next section.